gambonny/cflo/README.md

 <br />

-## ⚠️ Console method support in Cloudflare Workers
+## ⚠️ Console methods support in Cloudflare Workers

 Only the following `console` methods are supported by the Workers runtime: